mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 }
 ```

-And et voilà: we now have 3 more separate assets, which are loaded on demand
+And et voilà: we now have 3 new, separate assets, which are loaded on demand
 once we navigate into a route within the engine.
 Since the initial assets only
 contain the essential logic needed for the search, they have shrunken in size
 as well: